-The wholesale and retail trade, accommodation catering and sector is the largest source of informal employment, with informal employment accounting for 49.0 per cent of the sector's employment opportunities.
+The wholesale and retail trade, catering and accommodation sector is the largest source of informal employment, with informal employment accounting for 49.0 per cent of the sector's employment opportunities.
 This is in line with national statistics, which indicate that trade is the most prominent activity in the informal sector27.
-Other noticeable sources of informal employment are the construction (41.2 per cent), transport, storage and communication (41.2 per cent) and community, social and personal services (38.9 per cent) sectors.
+Other noticeable sources of informal employment are the construction (41.2 per cent), transport, storage and communication (41.2 per and community, and personal services (38.9 per cent) sectors.
 The contribution of informal employment can possibly be enhanced by addressing the key constraints experienced by informal businesses, including the availability of infrastructure.